Your cart is empty.

 My name is Avinash Koul, and I'm a saffron farmer from Pampore, Kashmir.
 Farming runs deep in my family's roots; my late grandfather, Janki Nath, was a devoted farmer whose passion for the land and its produce inspired me from a young age.
 He instilled in me a profound love for the earth and a commitment to sustainable practices that honor our heritage.

-I’ve been farming saffron from past three generations, continuing the legacy my grandfather started.
+I've been farming saffron for three generations, continuing the legacy my grandfather started.
 Growing up, I learned the intricacies of saffron cultivation from my family, and it became a passion that I carry forward.

 The process of growing saffron begins with selecting the right corms and planting them in well-drained soil during late summer.
 After planting, the corms require careful watering and weeding.
 As autumn arrives, the saffron flowers bloom, and the delicate red stigmas are harvested by hand, usually in the early morning to preserve their quality.
 This process requires patience and precision, as each flower only produces three threads of saffron.